jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (2) In adopting a policy, the territorial authority must have regard to the social impact of gambling within the territorial authority district.
 (3) The policy—
   (a) must specify whether or not class 4 venues may be established in the territorial authority district and, if so, where they may be located; and
-  (b) may specify any restrictions on the maximum number of gaming machines that may be operated at a class 4 venue.
+  (b) may specify any restrictions on the maximum number of gaming machines that may be operated at a class 4 venue; and (c) may include a relocation policy.
 (4) In determining its policy on whether class 4 venues may be established in the territorial authority district, where any venue may be located, and any restrictions on the maximum number of gaming machines that may be operated at venues, the territorial authority may have regard to any relevant matters, including:
   (a) the characteristics of the district and parts of the district:
   (b) the location of kindergartens, early childhood centres, schools, places of worship, and other community facilities: